michellejwatson/A_Paint_Company_App/README.md

 2. The only functionality that needs to be done on the app is tracking paint inventory and status, bulk orders would not be performed through the application.

 ### References
-To generate the company's logo, LOGO.com was used.
+LOGO.com was used to generate the company logo.
+This logo is stored at `./public/logo.png`.